AaronRanAn/UCSD_Hadoop/Week 4/Readme.md

  ```

 ###11.
-Change the number of reducers to 2 and answer the related quiz question at the end of the video lesson
+Change the number of reducers to 2
+Answer the related quiz question at the end of the video lesson